Computing the geometric endomorphism ring of a genus 2 Jacobian: Some numerical tests

-this is the curve labelled 20736.l.373248.1 in the LMFDB, and the only one currently present in the database admitting quaternionic multiplication by a non-maximal order.
+We study the Jacobian $J$ of the genus 2 curve $ y^2+y = 6x^5+9x^4-x^3-3x^2; $ this is the curve labelled 20736.l.373248.1 in the LMFDB, and the only one currently present in the database admitting quaternionic multiplication by a non-maximal order.
 We shall prove that $J$ does indeed admit QM over $\overline{\mathbb{Q}}$ and determine the isomorphism class of the ring $\operatorname{End}_{\overline{\mathbb{Q}}}(J)$, following the method oulined in the proof of theorem \ref{thm:CertifyQM}.